Resikrys/S1-06-Generics/README.md

 placed in any position in the constructor call.

 ### LEVEL 1 - EXERCISE 2
+Create a class called Person with the attributes first name, last name, and age.
+Then create a class called GenericMethods with a generic method that accepts three arguments of generic type.
+This method should only print the arguments it has received to the screen.
+In the main() of the main class, call the generic method with different types of parameters.

+Example: an object of the Person class, a String, and a primitive type.

+In this way you have verified that any type of parameter can be passed to it and in any order.

 ### LEVEL 2 - EXERCISE 1